Venafi/VenafiPS/docs/functions/Export-VenafiCertificate.md

 ```

 ### -Format
 Certificate format.
-For Venafi as a Service, you can provide either PEM or DER.
+For Venafi as a Service, you can provide either PEM, DER, or JKS.
 For TPP, Base64, Base64 (PKCS#8), DER, JKS, PKCS #7, or PKCS #12.

 ```yaml